header-banner-plantbased-diabetes.jpg

 How Can Plant-Based Diets Help Prevent Or Treat Type 2 Diabetes?

-As part of their treatment, diabetics and those at risk of diabetes must often change their eating habits.
+As part of their treatment, people with diabetes and those at risk of diabetes must often change their eating habits.
 Several studies have shown that balanced plant-based diets can be effective in the prevention and management of type 2 diabetes in a number of ways.

 1. Fewer Spikes In Blood Sugar Levels

-You might have noticed that most diabetics are careful about their food and drink intake.
+You might have noticed that most people with diabetes are careful about their food and drink intake.
 One of the reasons for this is to prevent the blood sugar ‘roller-coaster effect’, as blood sugar spikes may be followed by a dangerous downward sugar spiral.
 Sugar spikes can also cause further complications for those with type 2 diabetes, such as cardiovascular and renal diseases.

-Diabetics need to be aware of which types of carbohydrates they consume, as certain types of carbohydrate (like refined and low-fibre carbs) can increase insulin and blood sugar levels - making them harmful for diabetics or people at risk of type 2 diabetes.4,5 The type of carbohydrates also affect blood sugar levels.
-When carbohydrates come in liquid form, like orange juice, they will raise blood sugar levels much more than a piece of fruit that retains its fibre- as the presence of fibre helps control blood sugar levels.4,5,6,7
+People with diabetes need to be aware of which types of carbohydrates they consume, as certain types of carbohydrates (like refined and low-fibre carbs) can increase insulin and blood sugar levels - making them potentially harmful to people with or at risk of type 2 diabetes.4,5 The type of carbohydrate also affects blood sugar levels.
+When carbohydrates come in liquid form, like orange juice, they will raise blood sugar levels much more than a piece of fruit that retains its fibre - as the presence of fibre helps control blood sugar levels.4,5,6,7

 A balanced plant-based diet is usually characterized by lots of nutrient-dense and high-fibre foods such as legumes, whole grains, vegetables, fruits and nuts.
 Fibre-rich foods like these are slowly digested by the body, which creates small fluctuations in blood sugar levels and reduces the risk of high blood sugar levels.